Apartment Syndication 101: What Doctors Should Know

 - manages the offer process

-- ensures deal arrives at the closing table once it’s awarded to an investor
+- ensure deal arrives at the closing table once it’s awarded to an investor

 #5.
 Real Estate and Securities Attorney